birdieKim/data-structure-lite/README.md

 # Data Structure Lite
 Data Structure Lite is a JavaScript library for data structure focused on a few main functions.
-It supports data structures as follows: queue, priority queue, stack, linked list, doubly linked list, tree, binary search tree, heap
+It supports data structures as follows: queue, priority queue, stack, linked list, doubly linked list, tree, binary search tree, heap.
+Each data structure can be used as an independent module.
+The data visualisation for Tree, Binary Search Tree and Heap is being prepared.

 ## Getting Started
 ### Installing